dsheiko/nw-autoupdater/README.md

   - We subscribe for `install` events
 - `download( rManifest )` downloads the latest available release matching the host platform (according to the `packages` map of the remote manifest)
 - `unpack( updateFile )` unpacks the release archive (`zip` or `tar.gz`) in a temporary directory
-- `restartToSwap()` closes the app and launches the downloaded release
+- `restartToSwap()` closes the app and launches the swap script, which launches the application when it's done
-- `isSwapRequest()` - checks if we need to go the swap flow (while running in tmp and therefore having the initial app directory unlocked for writing)
-- `swap()` - backs up actual version and replaces it with the new one
-- `restart()` - restarts the updated app from its original location

 ## Distribution